AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Moving items
 ^^^^^^^^^^^^

-All the items on the canvas can be manipulated with the mouse.
-They can be freely moved anywhere on the canvas by clicking and then dragging them.
-If you're trying to move an item outside of the visible area of the data window, GPS will scroll the window to make the new position visible.
+You can manipulated all the items with your mouse.
+You can move them anywhere within the browser.
+If you try to move an item outside of the visible area of the browser, GPS scroll it to make the new position visible.

-GPS also provides automatic scrolling if you move the pointer while dragging an item near the borders of the data window.
-While the pointer remains close to the border and the mouse button is pressed while hovering on the item, GPS scrolls the data window and moves the item.
+GPS also provides automatic scrolling if you move the pointer while dragging an item near the borders of the browser.
+While the pointer remains close to the border and the mouse is pressed while hovering on the item, GPS scrolls the browser and moves the item.
 This provides an easy way to move an item a long distance from its initial position.

 Colors
 ^^^^^^

 Most of the items are displayed using several colors, each conveying a special meaning.
-Here is the meaning assigned to all colors (note that the exact color can be changed through the preferences dialog; these are the default colors):
+The default the meaning of each colors is as follows (the colors can be changed through the preferences dialog):

 .. image:: colors.jpg